 Call 0843 290 6662

-For a product recall or withdrawal, you'll need to complete the following form:
+For a product recall or withdrawal, complete the PAN form ensuring that all information is accurately provided first time.

 Product Action Notification (PAN) - download here

-For a product recall you will also need to complete the following two POS template documents:
+For ALL product recalls it’s the Supplier’s responsibility to complete the two POS template documents:

 9x3 'Shelf Edge' POS template - download here